clivelo/clivelo.github.io/_posts/2023-01-23-the-elusive-lambda-function-in-python.md

 description: Let's talk about lambda functions—one of the more elusive features of Python.
 ---

 Let's talk about **lambda functions**—one of the more elusive features of Python.
+It's so elusive that I didn't fully understand/never really used it in my first 4 years of Python coding.

 ## What is a lambda function?
 A lambda function is an **anonymous function**.
 Anonymous function just means a function that doesn't have a name.
 Typically, we define a function like below in Python.
 This function named `square()` takes in a number and returns the squared value of that number.